scottamass/radio-browser/README.md

 - Added light / Dark Mode
     -   Plans to add system pref themeing too
 - remember last station in local storage
+- moved station list to a database (Supabase)

 ## Planed Changes

-- move station list to a database
 - add user account and favorite mode
 - major Ui overhall
     -   it is currently using the standard create react app style and theme